movementlabsxyz/MIP/MIP/mip-gas-fees-improvements/README.md

 Instruction: Figure out where and how the gas token is burned in the current model.

-2. redirect to Movement Labs controlled address
+2. Redirect gas fees to Movement Labs controlled address

+Instruction: Modify the code, such that the gas-fees go an address that is controlled by Movement Labs instead of burning the gas-fees.

 3. Governed gas pool goes live.

+Instruction: Get a gas pool that has governance, see MIP-???.

 4. Redirect gas payout address to governed gas pools.

+Instruction: Same as step 2, but change the target address.

 5. Movement collected gas fees go to governed gas pools.